The Best Radon Detector to Make Your Home Safer

 6. First Alert RD1 Radon Gas Test Kit

 The kit includes a small, charcoal-based test device placed on the lowest level of the building for 2-7 days, depending on the specific kit.
 After the testing period, the device is sealed and sent to a laboratory for analysis and evaluation.
-The laboratory will provide a report detailing the level of radon gas in the building.
+The laboratory will provide a report detailing the radon gas level in the building.

 Radon gas is a known carcinogen, and prolonged exposure to elevated levels of Radon can increase the risk of lung cancer.
 Testing for Radon is essential to identify any potential health risks and take steps to mitigate them, such as installing a radon mitigation system.